Skip to main content

 5.1 Task Overview

-Overview shows core task information and type-specific details.
+This overview shows example of core task information and type-specific details.

 5.2 Task Start